UniversalDependencies/docs/_sv-dep/compound-prt.md

 ---
 layout: relation
-title: 'compound particle'
+title:  'compound:prt'
-shortdef: 'compound particle'
+shortdef : 'phrasal verb particle'
 ---

 *compound:prt* is used for the verb particles in phrasal verbs.